Ludef26/TheBulletRace/README.md

 3 - Go to checkpoint 3

-4 - Add 1 value to gravity

-5 - Remove 1 value to gravity

 9 - Add 100kg to the car

 0 - Remove 100kg to the car